chrisnoonan98675/site/xl-release/concept/cluster-setup.markdown

 * All users that are on that node will be logged out and will lose any work that was not yet persisted to the database.

 * Any background tasks running on the node will be lost.

+### Single mode vs Cluster mode repository

+XL Release is relying on Modeshape JCR implementation when cluster is enabled and it relies on Jackrabbit JCR implementation when cluster is disabled.
+Because of that, switching from cluster mode to a single mode and vise versa will not migrate data from one JCR repository to another.

+### Limitations on data migration

+XL Release Cluster does not support migration of previous production data nor migration from  single mode to cluster mode data (see Single mode vs Cluster mode repository)